manjushaz/HPDFTask1/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+At the start My App shows a twitter clone page.
+To get to the search page, click twice on the search icon on the navigation bar.
+Then it takes you to the search page.
+If you click once again on the search icon it display twitter home page.
+This way it toggles between home page and search page.

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)